-This thrird story looks at the digital labour enacted under conditions of isolation in comparison with pre-pandemic conditions. ¶ A series of breif texts and images illustrating current video communication services was compiled via instagram (see below) to accompany the story. ¶ Written whilst in arbitary detention (”Hotel quaratine”) in Melbourne, Australia.
+This third story looks at the digital labour enacted under conditions of isolation in comparison with pre-pandemic conditions. ¶ A series of brief texts and images illustrating current video communication services was compiled via instagram (see below) to accompany the story. ¶ Written whilst in arbitrary detention (”Hotel quarantine”) in Melbourne, Australia

 The day started early, around 6am with some casual live Snapchatting with friends, those that were in similar time zone, and could chat from bed, did. Œ thought this was a good way to ease into the day.
 Sleepy chats were the most relaxing kind of video chats.